 No matter what method our exterminator uses, we always suggest signing up for our bi-monthly pest control program.
 This program gives you complete coverage from other pests that might infiltrate your home or property.
 After Senske Pest Control has eradicated your bee headache, if you find yourself facing a wasp, scorpion, spider, or ant problem in your house, you’ll be covered.

-Our experienced exterminators are licensed and trained technicians.
+Our Las Vegas pest control exterminators are licensed and trained technicians.
 Senske Pest Control is a family-owned business that has been in operation since 1947.
 We provide affordable pest control and only use pest control products that are safe for families- especially children and pets.
 We offer treatment solutions that have been approved both by the state of Nevada and by the federal government.

 Here at Senske Pest Control we offer a Promise to provide 100% customer satisfaction.
 We understand that having unwanted bees hanging around your home or property can be dangerous and time sensitive so we promise to be dependable.
 All estimates and service requests are handled as quickly and efficiently as possible.
 We care about the safety and well-being of our customers and of our community of Las Vegas residents and we’re here to help!